aai-institute/practical-ai-act/docs/how-to/data-versioning.md

    commit
    commit
 ```
-*Figure 1: A branching data version control approach, with the dots being commits (immutable snapshots of the data).*
+*Figure 1: A branching data version control approach, with commits (immutable snapshots of the data) shown as dots.*

 2. **Distributed storage.**